TheRealDeal

 In July 2015 the website was down for 24 hours at the same time as cyber crime forum Darkode was seized by the FBI and various members arrested in 'Operation Shrouded Horizon'.
 On 13 August in 2015 the site went offline for unknown reasons.
 On December 1 it announced its reopening on DeepDotWeb.
 The Real Deal was shut down in November 2016.

-In 2020, cybersecurity author Vinny Troia provided an analysis of the marketplace's MySQL database, which revealed two of the site's three admins to be members of The Dark Overlord hacking group.